-The current exhibition, Painting the Colors of Our Films, explores the use of color in bringing touches of reality into the works of founders Isao Takahata and Hayao Miyazaki.
-The event runs from 17th Nov 2018 through to ~November 2019 (tentative).
+Painting the Colors of Our Films, explored the use of color in bringing touches of reality into the works of founders Isao Takahata and Hayao Miyazaki.
+The event ran from 17th Nov 2018 through to November 2019.

 For those visiting the Ghibli Museum over the lunch hour, the Straw Hat Cafe on the museum grounds serves up both regular fare and specialties that can be found peppered throughout Miyazaki’s films.
 Consider a plate of Bacon and Eggs at the Castle from Laputa or the chocolate cake from Kiki’s Delivery Service.